Loss landscapes and optimization in over-parameterized non-linear systems and neural networks: Acknowledgements

 \section{Acknowledgements}

-We thank Raef Bassily and Siyuan Ma for many earlier discussions about SGD and PL conditions and insightful comments.
-The authors acknowledge support from NSF (IIS-1815697) and a Google Faculty Research Award.
-The GPU used for the experiments was donated by Nvidia.
+We thank Raef Bassily and Siyuan Ma for many earlier discussions about gradient methods and Polyak-{\L}ojasiewicz conditions and Stephen Wright for insightful comments and corrections.
+The authors acknowledge support from the NSF, the Simons Foundation and a Google Faculty Research Award.